solccp/zzpolycalc/README.md

 ZZPolyCalc: An Open-Source Code with Structure Caching for the Determination of Zhang-Zhang Polynomials of Carbon Nanostructures

 ZZPolyCalc computes Zhang-Zhang polynomials for carbon nanostructures.
-This code is an improved version of the non-cached ZZCalculator (<https://github.com/solccp/zzcalculator>).
+This code is an improved version of the [non-cached ZZCalculator](https://github.com/solccp/zzcalculator).
 It retains most of the ZZCalculator's options, significantly enhances speed due to caching, and adds support for five-membered rings.

 ZZPolyCalc is released under the GNU General Public License ver.
-3. Please consult the included `LICENSE <LICENSE>`_ file for detailed licensing conditions.
+3. Please consult the included [LICENSE](LICENSE) file for detailed licensing conditions.

 Installation Requirements
 =========================